emmett-framework/emmett/docs/request.md

 HTTP/2
 ------

-*New in version 2.1*
+*Changed in version 2.5*

 Emmett supports serving requests following the HTTP/2 standard.
-In order to enable serving such requests the `h11` protocol implementation should be enabled in `develop` and `serve` commands using the `--http-protocol` option.

-Moreover, in order for the browser to use HTTP/2 protocol, SSL should be enabled.
+In order for the browser to use HTTP/2 protocol, SSL should be enabled.
 SSL certificate and key should be passed to `develop` and `serve` commands using the relevant `--ssl-certfile` and `--ssl-keyfile` options.

 > **Hint:** a self-signed SSL certificate can be generated for development purposes using the `openssl` command, like: `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365 -nodes`.